-Suppose that the dimensioning rules for area A and area B result in the need of 300 MW for area A and 200 MW for area B. Without the sharing of reserves, the TSOs of area A and area B have to ensure the availability of respectively 300 MW and 200 MW.
+Suppose that the dimensioning rules for area A and area B result in the need of 300 MW for area A and 200 MW for area B. Without the sharing of reserves, the TSO of area A and area B have to ensure the availability of respectively 300 MW and 200 MW.

-However, assuming that in some cases it might be very unlikely that both TSOs need to activate the full amount reserve capacity at the same time, the TSOs of area A and area B can 'share' part of their reserve capacity.
-In practice this means that the TSOs of area B can make use of e.g. 100 MW of the reserve capacity of the TSOs in area A.
+However, assuming that is very unlikely that both TSOs need to activate the full amount of reserve capacity at the same time, the TSO of area A and area B can 'share' a part of their reserve capacity.
+In practice this means that the TSO of area B can make use of e.g. 100 MW of the reserve capacity of the TSO in area A.